Georges Simenon: Birth and retirement of Maigret, 19291939

-Second World War, 193945
+Second World War, 19391945

 Simenon was in a café in La Rochelle when France declared war on Germany on 3 September 1939.
 In May 1940, Germany invaded Belgium, and La Rochelle became the reception centre for Belgian refugees.
 The Belgian government appointed Simenon Commissioner for Refugees, and he organised the reception, accommodation, and food and health needs for some 55,000 war refugees before the armistice of 22 June.
-By August, all Belgian refugees had been repatriated and Simenon resumed civilian life in his new home at Fontenay-le-Compte in the Vendée.
+By August, all Belgian refugees had been repatriated and Simenon resumed civilian life in his new home at Fontenay-le-Comte in the Vendée.

 Later in 1940, a local doctor examined Simenon and diagnosed a serious heart illness, advising him to cut back on his favourite pastimes of pipe smoking, excessive eating, alcohol, and sex.
 Simenon began working on his memoirs Je me souviens (I remember), intended as a letter to his son from a father who would soon be dead.
 A second medical opinion was later sought, and Simenon was assured his heart was sound.

 Simenon returned to writing Maigret stories and novels, completing two in 1940 and three in 1941.
 He also wrote longer novels such as Pedigree, a fictionalised reworking of Je me souviens.
 As a popular, non-Jewish author who avoided war themes and anti-German sentiments, Simenon had few problems in having his works published at a time of censorship and paper restrictions.

 Among his major works written during the war years are La veuve Couderc (The Widow Couderc) (1942), Le fuite de M. Monde (Monsieur Monde Vanishes) (published 1945), and Pedigree (published 1948).
 Simenon also conducted correspondence, most notably with André Gide.
 Gide considered La veuve Couderc superior to Camus' The Stranger which was published around the same time and has a similar main character and themes.